gohugoio/hugo/content/functions/apply.md

 `apply` expects at least three parameters, depending on the function being applied.

-1. The first parameter is the sequence to operate on
+1. The first parameter is the sequence to operate on.
 2. The second parameter is the name of the function as a string, which must be the name of a valid [Hugo function][functions].
 3. After that, the parameters to the applied function are provided, with the string `"."` standing in for each element of the sequence the function is to be applied against.

-Here is an example of a content file with `name:` as a front matter field:
+Here is an example of a content file with `names:` as a front matter field:

 ```
 +++